 Skip to main content

-Making sure you buy art ethically is not just about protecting your own investment, but showing respect for the world’s oldest living culture, ensuring the artists are paid fairly and securing a sustainable future for Australia’s vibrant indigenous art industry.
+Purchasing Aboriginal art ethically is not just about protecting your own investment, but showing respect for the world’s oldest living culture.
+Ethical purchases ensure that artists are paid fairly while securing a sustainable future for Australia’s thriving Aboriginal art industry.

-For many Aboriginal communities in the Northern Territory art sales are a main source of income, and on a global scale contribute $100 million to the Australian economy.
+For many Aboriginal communities in the Northern Territory, art sales are a major source of income, and on a global scale contribute $100 million to the Australian economy.

 1. Do your research

-Warlukurlangu Artists Aboriginal Corporation has been operating for over 30 years, with Art Centre Manager Cecilia Alfonso at the helm for the last 17 years.
+Warlukurlangu Artists Aboriginal Corporation has been operating for over 30 years.
 Warlukurlangu is a non-profit organisation that is 100% Aboriginal-owned by artists from the remote desert communities of Yuendumu and Nyirripi in Central Australia.
-Alfonso says, ‘Our finances are completely transparent.
+Art Centre Manager Celia Alfonso says, ‘Our finances are completely transparent.
 In a good month, sales are around $400,000 of which the artists receive 50%.
 We pay the bulk of it up front to artists and once their work sells they receive the balance.
 The other 50% goes to the running of the art centre’.

 Alfonso notes, ‘It’s important to know the provenance of the artwork and whether it’s from an ethical art source’.
 The provenance is verified by documentation that authenticates a particular art piece and should be supplied along with the work.
 These documents outline details such as the work's creator, history, and the piece’s appraisal value.